Dragonmystic707/exalted-reincarnated/docs/Charms/Ability Charms.md

 **Type:** Supplemental
 **Cost:** (1m per Dmg.)

-For every mote spent, deal an extra point of Damage on a Strike.
+For every mote spent, deal an extra point of Full Damage on a Strike.
 You may add no more than (Melee) damage this way.

+You may add (Melee)/2 Glancing damage at a rate of 2m per damage.

  Physique
 --------